madeline-michaelis/16S_chtc/README.md

 * README.md: These directions
 * /scripts: Contains all .sh/.sub files required for the pipeline.
   * 00_mkdir.sh: Script to create directory in staging that will store outputs of jobs
-  * make_dag: DAGman configuration file
+  * make_dag.sh: DAGman configuration file
-  * 00-08 .sh/.sub pairs for jobs
+  * 00-08: Executable and submit scripts pairs for HTCondor DAGman jobs
 * .gitignore: all files to be ignored

 # Quick-start guide